ahsanu123/ahsanu123.github.io/content/2025-01-21-archlinux_wayland_installation_on_raspi_zero_2.md

   - first generate config with `wpa_passphrase <your-wifi-name> <your-wifi-password> > homenetwork.conf`, ex: `wpa_passphrase homenetwork 1234567890 > homenetwork.conf`
   - then try to connect with `wpa_supplicant -i wlan0 -c homenetwork.conf`, `-i` is for interface (might be different, mine is **wlan0**), and `-c` is for config.
   - try to ping `ping 1.1.1.1`, make sure you got a response

+- if `wpa_supplicant` and `wpa_passphrase` not working, try to use `netctl` by
+  - set wlan0 (or your device down) -> `sudo ip link wlan0 down`
+  - then create/or copy `netctl` config by copying from `/etc/netctl/examples`, change SSID and password based on your need
+  - then run `netctl stop-all` to stop all services of netctl
+  - finally run your config by `netctl start yourConfigName`, hopefully its connect
+  - now try to ping `ping 1.1.1.1`, make sure you got a response

 - Initialize the pacman keyring and populate the Arch Linux ARM package signing keys:
 ```shell
 pacman-key --init